-Diana Milillo is an Assistant Professor of Psychology at Nassau Community College.
+Diana Milillo is an Associate Professor of Psychology at Nassau Community College.
 She received her Ph.D. in Social Psychology from the University of Connecticut in 2006, where she also earned a Graduate Certificate in Women’s Studies.
 At NCC, her primary responsibility is teaching, where she teaches courses such as General Psychology, Social Psychology, Human Adjustment, and Women’s Studies, and engages undergraduate students in research projects on women’s perceptions of sexism, attitudes about masculinity, and student engagement in college.
 She also received a Graduate Certificate in Parent Education and Parent Guidance from Adelphi University, which helped in creating the program Mentoring Moms, a mentoring program aimed at helping student mothers stay in college and succeed.
 She lives on Long Island, New York with her husband and two daughters.

-Stephenie R. Chaudoir is currently an assistant professor at the College of the Holy Cross.
+Stephenie R. Chaudoir is currently an associate professor at the College of the Holy Cross.
 She received her Ph.D. in Social Psychology from the University of Connecticut in 2009.
 Broadly, her research examines the factors that enable individuals living with concealable stigmatized identities to successfully cope with their identities and thrive in the face of them.
 Specifically, her research centers on advancing the study of concealable stigmatized identities in two primary areas: (1) disclosure processes, and (2) the intraindividual and environmental predictors of psychological and health well-being.
 Dr. Chaudoir has developed the Disclosure Processes Model (Chaudoir & Fisher, 2010)--a theoretical model that explicates when and why disclosure can be beneficial for individuals living with concealable stigmatized identities.
 Her current work focuses on applying this model to understand disclosure dynamics in a variety of contexts, including HIV/AIDS.

 Kimberly J. McClure Brenchley is currently an Assistant Professor at St. John Fisher College in Rochester, NY.
 She earned her Ph.D. in Social Psychology from the University of Connecticut in 2012, where she also received graduate certificates in both Quantitative Research Methods and College Instruction.
 Dr. McClure Brenchley’s primary research focus is on the stigma of overweight, examining both the mechanisms behind weight stigma and the processes by which possessing this stigmatized identity can influence health and psychological well-being.
 Her secondary line of research examines social psychological predictors and consequences of weight change that occurs with behavioral weight loss interventions and surgery.